Fact checked

 What Are the Benefits of Emotional Support Animals?

-There are a number of benefits to having an emotional support animal.
+There are several benefits to having an emotional support animal.
 First and foremost, the presence of emotional support animals reduces stress, increases social connections, gives their owners purpose, and reduces anxiety.
 They provide companionship and significantly reduce feelings of loneliness or isolation for their humans.

 Most humans and their pets are inseparable, but not all housing rentals allow pets.
 A major benefit of emotional support animals is that they are protected as assistance animals under the Fair Housing Act (FHA), meaning they can live anywhere with their owners and be exempt from no-pet policies, size or breed restrictions, and expensive pet fees.